Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like to be in the next year, or two years?
-Failing to set achievable goals can hinder progress.
-Set clear, short and long-term objectives prioritizing those with the most impact on your career advancement.
-To boost job satisfaction, ensure that these goals align with your personal preferences.
+Are you able to articulate a vision of where you want to be within the next year or two years?
+If you don’t set realistic goals, it can slow progress.
+Create clear short-term and long-term objectives prioritizing those with the greatest impact on career advancement.
+To improve your job satisfaction Make sure these objectives align with your personal goals.

 - Participate in professional meetings